0815IDIOT/Conrad_Electronic_SE/README.md

 customers typically buy these two items together.

 ## Is the provided data sufficient to predict the price?
 What other data would you like to gather to improve your solution?
+For me, it is unclear what the customer wants the price related to for the regression model.
+One could make a regression based on the amount any arbitrary item was bought for a certain price.
+I would expect that the lower the cost of an item, the more often it is bought.
+However, estimating the prices based on this information in the future could lead to a self-fulfilling prophecy and down-spiraling prices of our products.

+Therefore, I would instead calculate the optimal price of a single product on the frequency with which his item was bought for different prices.
+However, for this, I need more information e.g. in what exact time frames the price of the article was.
+Further, I expect the frequency to be the highest right after a sale offer and decline exponentially over time.
+Thus, one needs to think about the expected long-term buy frequency.
+Note that one should also know the product-specific profit margin to avoid selling an item with a loss.

+Therefore, my current price estimation is based on the average unit price of an item.
+I know this is not optimal.
+However, I miss the data for a more sophisticated model.

 ## How would you evaluate the business impact of the solution and share the outcome with the internal stakeholders?
 I would start to argue with studies that have shown that recommending items increases the sales for a company.
-Assuming that the company does not yet have an item recommendation algorithm, I would further highlight the ratio of investing a relatively small amount of time and resources with my solution compared to the large increase in sales.
+Assuming that the company does not yet have an item recommendation algorithm, I would further highlight the ratio of investing a relatively small amount of time and resources with my solution compared to the significant increase in sales.
 If the company already has an item recommendation algorithm, I would showcase the benefits or potential synergies of using my solution.
 Following these arguments, I would suggest that my project is worth trying in an A/B user test to further evaluate the sales impact for our customers.